NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Select-Pixels-Compare-Spectral-Signatures.md

 ### Recommended Skills

-We highly recommend you work through the
+This tutorial will require that you be comfortable navigating HDF5 files, and have an understanding of what spectral signatures are.
+For additional information on these topics, we highly recommend you work through the
-<a href="https://neonscience.org/hsi-hdf5-r" target="_blank"> *Introduction to Working with Hyperspectral Data in HDF5 Format in R* tutorial</a>
+<a href="https://neonscience.org/intro-hsi-r-series" target="_blank"> *Introduction to Hyperspectral Remote Sensing Data* series</a>
 before moving on to this tutorial.

 </div>